chiloanerk/Restful-API/README.md

 - **nodemon** (^3.1.0): Utility that monitors for changes in your source code and automatically restarts your server.

+## Regex expression

+- for verifying the email address, i used this post found here on [stack overflow](https://stackoverflow.com/questions/46155/how-can-i-validate-an-email-address-in-javascript)

 ---

 This is just an overview of the dependencies I used in this project.
 Feel free to google their uses.